MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/placementcriterion.md

 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 11/13/2024
-description: Defines a data object for PlacementCriterion.
+description: Defines a criterion that can be used to show ads to users in a specific placement.
 ---
 # PlacementCriterion Data Object - Campaign Management
-Defines a data object for PlacementCriterion.
+Defines a criterion that can be used to show ads to users in a specific placement.

 ## Syntax